-The first frost here in New England could be this month (October) and the ground might freeze by the end of next month (November).
-After that – everything has to wait til spring.
+The first frost here in New England is typically in October – but could be as early as late september and the ground and the ground might freeze by the end of November.
+After that – you’ve missed your window.

 A stinzen style garden typically features Crocus, Chionodoxa, Ornithogalum, leucojum or galanthus (snowdrops), Hyacinthoides non-scripta (english bluebells), Tulipa sylvestris and narcissus (daffodils) and other various early blooming bulbs.

 A Stinzen style lawn will improve with time (as the bulbs naturalize – which is to say, they reproduce naturally – making more bulbs and visually filling in gaps over time).
-And it is great for areas of your garden that may only get sun before the trees leaf out.
+It is great for areas of your garden that may only get sun before the trees leaf out.

 That is why I choose to put mine under the apple tree.
 It gets a bit shady later in the year.

 If you want to try the same – here are my tips for planting a bulb lawn: